 Who can apply for a pilot trial under the Sandbox?

-The Sandbox is available to Insurtech and other technology initiatives intended to be launched in Hong Kong by authorized insurers.
-The IA will work with the authorized insurers and technology companies cooperating with them.
+The Sandbox is available to Insurtech and other technology initiatives intended to be launched in Hong Kong by authorized insurers and licensed insurance broker companies.
+The IA will work with the authorized insurers and licensed insurance broker companies and technology companies cooperating with them.

 What are the principles of the Sandbox?